-There are some studies done by researchers related to Illocutionary acts.
+There are some studies done by researchers related [6] Illocutionary acts.
 The first study is Sembiring & Ambalegin (2019).
-They analyzed the types and the context of illocutionary acts in Aladdin movie.
+They an 2yzed the types and the context of illocutionary acts in Aladdin movie.
 The second study entitled "An Analysis of Illocutionary Act in Maleficent 2 Movie" ia a undergraduate thesis by Namira (2021).
 Her study discussed the types and functions of illocutionary acts of the characters in the movie "Maleficent 2."
-This study used Miles & Huberman's procedures for data analysis and identified various types of illocutionary acts used by the characters in the movie.
-The third one is done by Amalia et al. (2021) whose study is aimed to discover the types of illocutionary acts in Nadhira Afifa's speech as a student's speaker a Master of Public Health in Harvard Graduation 2020.
+In a study used Miles & Huberman's procedures for data analysis and identified various types of illocutionary acts used by the characters in the movie.
+The third one is done when the study is aimed to discover the types of illocutionary acts in Nadhira Afifa's speech as a student's speaker a Master of Public Health in Harvard Graduation 2020.